-Public Works will continue to work in concert with IRWM regions to implement the CWP, in particular to engage stakeholders and enhance the dialogue on additional opportunities to build resilience through regional collaboration.
+We will continue to work in concert with IRWM regions to implement the CWP, in particular to engage stakeholders and enhance the dialogue on additional opportunities to build resilience through regional collaboration.
 To support progress on the Los Angeles County targets established in the OurCounty Sustainability Plan, we will coordinate with the County Chief Sustainability Office on implementing strategies and actions to advance our mutual goals.
 We will also coordinate with and leverage Infrastructure LA, an existing countywide initiative leading regional collaboration to bring resources, including funding, to Los Angeles County.
-As a sister program to other Public Works-led programs like the Safe, Clean Water Program, the CWP implementation will also seek opportunities to work collaboratively with those efforts.
+As a sister program to other Public Worksled programs like the Safe, Clean Water Program, the CWP Program will also seek opportunities to work collaboratively with those efforts.

-SHARED PROGRESS
+SHARING PROGRESS

-Public Works will track continued progress toward the CWP targets and share this progress on the CWP Portal.
-To track long-term progress towards meeting the CWP targets, Public Works will lead a collaborative process to collect data and information from entities throughout the County and State, leveraging the CWP Portal as well as outside data management platforms.
+Public Works will track continued progress toward the CWP targets and share this progress tracking on the CWP Portal.
+To track long-term progress towards meeting the CWP targets, we will lead a process to collect data and information from entities throughout the County and State, leveraging the CWP Portal as well as outside data management platforms.

-To encourage continued participation and highlight CWP successes, CWP annual implementation updates will be provided on the CWP portal.
+To encourage continued participation and highlight CWP successes, CWP annual implementation updates will be provided.
 The updates will highlight specific programmatic or project accomplishments throughout Los Angeles County that support CWP regional targets and strategies, including both those undertaken through the CWP and through other local and regional efforts.

-Engaging in CWP Implementation
+Engaging in the CWP Program

 All stakeholders with an interest in water resources management in Los Angeles County have a role to play in realizing the vision of the CWP.
-There are opportunities to participate and engage in all three tasks of CWP implementation.
+There are participation opportunities in all three tasks of the CWP Program.

-CWP IMPLEMENTATION TASK HOW TO GET INVOLVED Implement Two-Year Action Plan Leading or participating in an action or Task ForceSharing information and resources Continue Partnership Leveraging local and regional efforts to support the CWP vision Participating in opportunities for collaboration Share Progress Reporting successes that align with CWP strategies and actions Providing data to support tracking progress on targets
+CWP PROGRAM TASK HOW TO GET INVOLVED Implement Two-Year Action Plan Leading or participating in an action or Task ForceSharing information and resources Continue Partnership Leveraging local and regional efforts to support the CWP vision Participating in opportunities for collaboration Share Progress Reporting successes that align with CWP strategies and actions Providing data to support tracking progress on targets